jradigan17/tinyapp/README.md

 ## Quick Start...
 1) Clone and download from GitHub.
 Setup dependencies with
   `npm install`
-2) Start the TinyApp Server in your terminal with
+2) Start the TinyApp Server in your terminal with `nodemon`
-  `npm start`
+  `npm start`: to have the server output and no log file
+  `npm run start -- -logfile`: to include a log file
+  `npm run start -- -logfile -quiet`: to quiet the server & include a log file
+  `npm run start -- -quiet`: to quiet the server and don't include a log file
 3) Start the web app in your browser with
   `localhost:1052/`